Swaziland: Official and widely spoken languages

 Geographical and Demographic Context

 Eswatini’s geography influences its linguistic diversity.
-The Highveld, Middleveld, Lowveld, and Lubombo escarpment each have distinct cultural and linguistic traits5.
-With a population of over 1.2 million, 75% of residents live in rural areas, where SiSwati dominates5.
+The Highveld, Middleveld, Lowveld, and Lubombo escarpment each have distinct cultural and linguistic traits.
+With a population of over 1.2 million, 75% of residents live in rural areas, where SiSwati dominates.

 Understanding this linguistic diversity helps you appreciate how language shapes life in Eswatini.
 From bustling cities to quiet villages, it’s a country where tradition and modernity coexist harmoniously.